Collinformatics/HackTheBox/SkillsAssessment/Introduction to Linux Forensics/writeup.md

 - The PPID we want is: 2840

-# Find PID's Connecting To THe C&C Server:
+# Find PID's Connecting To The C&C Server:

-We can investigate processes related to network connections:
+We can investigate the processes related to network connections with Sockstat.

+To investicgate the processes related to connections witht the C&C server use:

     python3 ~/tools/volatility3/vol.py -q -f /home/linuxforensics/Desktop/cases/HacktiveLegion_15102023/memdump.mem linux.sockstat.Sockstat | grep 3.212.197.166